pedro-homero/pedro-homero.github.io/bio.markdown

 * :heart: In a loving and caring [**consensual non-monogamous relationship**]({% post_url 2022-11-08-consensual-non-monogamy %})

-* :bike: bycicle riding enthusiast!
+* :bike: bicycle riding enthusiast!

 * :man: boring cis white hetero male (yet conscious of all the privilege it entails)

-* :rainbow_flag: ally to the queer community (tentatively, queer, as a term, feels to me more encompassing than LGBTQIA+, but I'm open to great counter arguments)
+* :rainbow_flag: ally to the queer community (tentatively, queer, as a term, feels to me more encompassing than LGBTQIA+, but I'm open to great counter-arguments)

 * :earth_africa: swinging between believing we're doomed vs. we can still avoid total climate disaster - ask me how I feel today! :upside_down_face: